Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Introduction

 \section{Introduction}

 The wetting of a solid surface by a liquid is encountered in many natural and technical processes, including the spreading of paint, ink, lubricant, dye, or pesticides.
-In many of the typical applications, the solid surface is not flat and homogeneous but shows geometrically complex structures, chemical heterogeneity or porosity.
-In particular, it has been demonstrated extensively \cite{Marengo2022} that features like surface structure and roughness can be used as a tool to significantly enhance the process performance.
-A good example is the increase in heat transfer in boiling using textured surfaces \cite{Dhillon2015}.
-In order to describe and predict wetting processes on complex surfaces, it is necessary to develop simulation tools that can handle the complex geometry of the boundary, strong deformations of the fluid interface, as well as separation and merging of fluid structures.\\ The two most well-known simulation methods for multiphase flows that naturally handle these requirements are the unstructured Volume of Fluid (VOF) method (cf.\ \citep{maric2020unstructured} for a recent review) and the Level Set method (cf.\ \citep{Gibou2018,Saye2020} for recent reviews).\ In this study, we have chosen the Volume of Fluid (VOF) method because it is widely used for two-phase flows in technical systems and since it allows for highly accurate conservation of phase-specific volumes based on the use of a phase indicator function.
+In many typical applications, the solid surface is not flat or homogeneous but shows geometrically complex structures, chemical heterogeneity or porosity.\ In particular, it has been demonstrated extensively \cite{Marengo2022} that features like surface structure and roughness can be used as a tool to significantly enhance the process performance.
+To describe and predict wetting processes on complex surfaces, it is necessary to develop simulation tools that can handle geometrically complex boundaries and dynamics of the contact line.
+The unstructured Volume of Fluid (VOF) method (cf.\ \citep{maric2020unstructured} for a recent review) is widely used for simulating two-phase flows in geometrically complex technical systems, as it effectively handles geometrical complexity of the solution domain using polyhedral finite volume discretization.